spacebender/Restricted3BodyProblemIntro/README.md

 3) I have provided enough documentation, if you feel clarity is not good please contact me .

+4) Lyapunov periodic orbit manifolds will be added later.

 At this point I would like to thank

 Directly